fossabot/authrim/docs/features/pairwise-subject-identifiers.md

   // Privacy disclosure in consent screen
   consent_disclosure: {
-    pairwise: 'This site receives a unique identifier that cannot be used to track you across other sites.',
+    pairwise:
-    public: 'This site receives your account identifier.'
+      'This site receives a unique identifier that cannot be used to track you across other sites.',
-  }
+    public: 'This site receives your account identifier.', },
 };

 // Consent screen with privacy explanation